Arunshaik2001/RemindMe/README.md

 # RemindMe
-Remindme app is an app used to set reminders and at that specific time you will get notifications and you set remind strategy as well.
+RemindMe app is an app used to set reminders and at that specific time you will get notifications and you set remind strategy as well.

 # About this app